AceOfKestrels/Brain/Development/Backend/Database/EntityFramework/databases.md

 ```

 ### Code-First-Migration
+We have created the model for our database first in code (as opposed to creating the database first), so now we can use Entity Framework to automatically create the database for us.

-To create the database and add representations of our models, a new migration must first be created.
+To do this, a new migration must first be created.
 To do this run `dotnet ef migrations add` in the project directory.
 The name of the migration should be unique:
 ```
 dotnet ef migrations add CreateInitial
 ```